FREQUENTLY ASKED QUESTIONS

 After enrolling at College Excel, Student Life Coaches assess each student's experience with meal planning, grocery shopping, and meal preparation to determine the level of support needed, if any.
 During their first term, all College Excel students take a series of independent living seminars, which cover critical life skills such as budgeting, meal planning and preparation, nutrition, and more.

 During our Summer Program students are enrolled in a private for credit, college class offered through COCC's Culinary Institute designed to teach basic cooking techniques and meal preparation.

 Q: Can students select the college or university that they want to attend while at College Excel?

-A: Due to the structure and requirements of our first term Core Curriculum, all College Excel students are enrolled in two accredited COCC courses.
+A: Due to the structure and requirements of our first term Core Curriculum, all College Excel students are enrolled in one accredited COCC course.
 Students may complete their Associate's degree at COCC if desired.
 Students who meet the academic requirements and want to pursue their Bachelor's degree can apply to Oregon State University - Cascades or take classes as non-degree seeking students without going through the formal application process.
-Alternatively, students may apply to transfer to another institution of higher education of their choosing, and their Academic Coach will help them navigate the college application process.

 Note: Enrollment at OSU-Cascades is based on acceptance to the University, through its proprietary admissions process.
 Visit for detailed information.